CHARACTERISTICS OF THE CLASS

 Responsible for evaluating the performance of the water treatment process and equipment and instructing the operational staff accordingly to achieve the best water quality results.

-Informs maintenance supervisor of malfunctioning equipment and coordinates with the maintenance supervisor repairs and maintenance of equipment to ensure efficient operation of water treatment processes, remote pump stations, and water storage facilities.
+Informs maintenance supervisor or maintenance foreman of malfunctioning equipment and coordinates repairs and maintenance of equipment to ensure efficient operation of water treatment processes, remote pump stations, and water storage facilities.

 Coordinates non-routine or special sampling and analysis as needed with the lab supervisor.